victorhg/aai-530-final-project/README.md

 2. Open the Project in VS Code. `code .`
 3. Rebuild and Open the Container.
 Use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) to select Remote-Containers: Rebuild Container.
 VS Code will build the Docker image based on the configuration in the .devcontainer directory and open the project inside the container.
-4. Once inside the development container, you can use juputer notebooks (without an exposed port).
+4. Once inside the development container, you can use juputer notebooks (without an exposed port). **NOTE: the data needs to be downloaded into the `data` folder to go through preprocessing, but the data used to train our models is already there.**

+## Repository Structure

 ## Additional Features